Here to Help

 Pete's office is here to serve you.
 While Pete cannot require federal officials to decide matters in your favor, he will ensure that your request receives appropriate consideration.
 Some of the most common problems arise from issues involving: Social Security and Medicare, immigration, the United States Military, veterans' affairs, welfare and social services, and regulatory agencies.

-If you need help with these matters, or if you have other concerns involving the federal government, please fill out the form below.
-Also, please know that we must have your signature on file regardless of which version of the constituent fact sheet you choose to fill out.
+If you need help with these matters, or if you have other concerns involving the federal government, please fill out the form below and either mail or fax it to the Merrillville office.

 Things You Should Know